Updated. Previous version 13th August 2016.

 Operating depth: 125m max, 60m operating, 30m for diver lock-out

-Apparently intended for export, the S302 is slightly larger than the S301i which allows for a cleaner and more conventional layout with X-form control surfaces and a single propeller at the rear.
+This mid-sized variant is intended for export.
+The S302 is slightly larger than the S301i which allows for a cleaner and more conventional layout with X-form control surfaces and a single propeller at the rear.
 The main diver lock-out hatch is moved amidships from the unusual the stern placement on S301i, and the battery pods are incorporated into a streamlined hull.
 It is no longer intended for carriage in a Dry Deck Shelter (DDS).

 Length: 9.36m (31ft) (vs 7.25m / 24ft fr S301i)